Reputation under fire: How the UAE’s safe haven image is challenged by Houthi attacks

 On the ground, beaches, restaurants and hotels remain packed.
 The statistics for January have yet to be released but it is clear Dubai remains a post-pandemic holiday hotspot.

-Experts say that the impact of the Houthi missile threat has not “really cut through yet’.
+Experts say that the impact of the Houthi missile threat has not “really cut through yet”.

 “I think that concern about the attacks is a literal Twitter storm in a teacup so far,” said David Roberts, a Gulf expert at King’s College London.
 “But at the moment I don’t see it as being any kind of game-changer until something significant is hit.”

 That said, if Houthis make it a policy to hit out at the UAE when under threat, then that might change.

-“Eventually if these attacks continue then clearly the UAE is running a serious risk of taking a severe repetitional hit.
+“Eventually if these attacks continue then clearly the UAE is running a serious risk of taking a severe reputational hit.
 But I suspect we are not there yet. “

 He said one of the biggest impacts of the Houthi attacks on the UAE and Saudi Arabia (specifically the 2019 strike on Saudi’s two largest oil processing plants) was on the belief that the US would always have their back.